inunorii/Dark-Souls-III-CT-TGA/README.md

 ### Cheat Table (Windows)

 1. Download and install Cheat Engine either from [Github](https://github.com/cheat-engine/cheat-engine/releases) or from its [website](https://cheatengine.org/)
+  Use the official installer.
+Do not try to compile it yourself from source unless you know what you're doing
 2. Download the [Cheat Table](https://github.com/The-Grand-Archives/Dark-Souls-III-CT-TGA/releases)
 3. Unpack the .CT file anywhere that *isn't a Windows protected folder*, a recommendation would be your **My Cheat Tables** folder (e.g. `%USERPROFILE%\Documents\My Cheat Tables`).
 The default downloads folder is protected and potentially causes problems with one of the features in the table.
 4. Run the game via Steam